 May 30, 2017

-Shark Girl is not simply the creation of the artist Casey Riordan Millard, she is also a reflection and persona of the artist.
-Millard’s image of the half-shark half-girl originated in the early 2000s as a response to internalized anxiety and existential foreboding, a sense that she was not in control of her life.
-When she attempted to understand her anxieties, the closest parallel Millard could draw was to her irrational childhood fear of sharks.
+Shark Girl is not simply the creation of the artist Casey Riordan, she is also a reflection and persona of the artist.
+Riordan’s image of the half-shark half-girl originated in the early 2000s as a response to internalized anxiety and existential foreboding, a sense that she was not in control of her life.
+When she attempted to understand her anxieties, the closest parallel Riordan could draw was to her irrational childhood fear of sharks.

 Need more Shark Girl in your life?
 Be sure to check out Shark Girl: Never Quite There, on view at the Albright-Knox Art Gallery through October 1, 2017.